-Beyond the medical model.
-While we respect whatever treatment decisions people make, we challenge standard definitions of psychic difference as essentially diseased, disordered, broken, faulty, and existing within the bounds of DSM-IV diagnosis.
-We are exploring unknown territory and don't steer by the default maps outlined by docs and pharma companies.
+2. Beyond the medical model.
+Icarus is a sanctuary for people creating their own definitions of health and wellness.
+We are exploring unknown territory and don't steer by the default maps outlined by health professionals and pharmaceutical companies.
 We're making new maps.

 3. Educating ourselves about options.
 We question what we hear in the media and what we read in doctor's office brochures.
 We research medical treatments, learn all we can about their risks and benefits, and respect the role that personal beliefs and intuition play in decision-making.
 We explore a spectrum of approaches, and encourage each other to make informed choices.

 4. Balancing wellness and action.
 We help each other stay balanced and grounded so we can use our gifts to make the world we live in better, more beautiful, and way more interesting.
 Together we strive to create full and independent lives for ourselves where the ultimate goal is not just to survive, but to thrive and transform.